Population target not achieved

 Most bears are found in a zone along the border with Sweden, Finland and Russia, but young male bears roam very widely and may turn up almost anywhere in mainland Norway.

-Intense hunting nearly exterminated bears in Norway
+Hunting nearly exterminated bears in Norway

 Between 1850 and 1860, 200–300 bears were shot every year in Norway.
 They were relentlessly hunted in both Norway and Sweden, and were almost extinct in most of the region by the early part of the 20th century.
 A bounty system was maintained in Norway until 1932.